November 21, 2023

 Pricing

-1. Agent-based (pay per agent): Best when you have a defined support team and want a predictable “support seats” cost.
+1. Agent-based pricing (pay per agent): Best when you have a defined support team and want predictable seat costs.

 Ratings